 Students entering law school come from a variety of academic backgrounds.
 While there is no prescribed program of pre-law studies, the faculty expects that students will possess the skills necessary for effective oral and written communication.
 Any undergraduate program developing those skills and providing for rigorous training in analysis and problem solving within an academic discipline can constitute a satisfactory pre-law education.

-All applicants must submit a $35 nonrefundable application fee with the application.
-For applications submitted after April 1, applicants must submit an additional nonrefundable late fee of $45.
+- All applicants after April 1 must submit a $35 nonrefundable application fee with the application.

 Consideration is always for admission to the class next entering after the applicant's file is complete; if admission is granted, it is good only for that entering class.
 Applicants are strongly urged to begin the application process early in the autumn of the year preceding the autumn of expected registration as a law student, and to complete their files no later than April 1.
 The Admissions Committee reviews files as they become complete; a file completed early may be acted upon early, and files which become complete after April 1 are reviewed in the context of the number already admitted.

 Applying to Law School

 Students can apply for admission online through LSAC.org.
 Students can also request instructions, application forms, and current admission information by mail.

 First year students must begin their course of study at the beginning of the academic year during the Fall Semester.